01 of 05

 There are probably dozens of tent campsites in the Cairngorms National Park, but many of them only set aside a small area for tents among the caravans, camping cars, and cabins.
 The selection in the next few sections includes sites that are highly rated by other campers for their views, facilities, and nearby attractions.
 Booking in advance is essential.Continue to 3 of 5 below.

 Camping on Rothiemurchus

-David Attenborough has called Rothiemurchus "one of the glories of Wild Scotland".
-This unusual place is a privately owned estate that includes one of the largest areas of natural forest in Britain - in fact, one of the largest ancient woodlands in Europe.
+David Attenborough has called Rothiemurchus "one of the glories of Wild Scotland."
+This unusual place is a privately owned estate that includes one of the largest areas of natural forest in Britain—in fact, one of the largest ancient woodlands in Europe.

 It has been looked after by the same family, the Grants of Rothiemurchus, for 18 generations and welcomes visitors, including campers, year round.
-All sorts of outdoor activities can be organized through the Rothiemurchus Centre, a few minutes from the camping areas.
+All sorts of outdoor activities can be organized through the Rothiemurchus Centre, which is a few minutes from the camping areas.
 The Aviemore resort area, with its skiing and winter sports, is just two miles away.

 04 of 05